 The satellites are able to autonomously perform a substantial amount of on-board monitoring for those subsystems which affect the SPS SIS performance.
-If a satellite determines that a malfunction has occurred which may adversely affect the SPS SIS performance, an internal alarm will be generated and the satellite will intervene to minimize the impact of that failure on the SPS SIS performance.
-If the detected malfunction affects the satellite's reference frequency or other critical subsystem, the satellite will provide an integrity alert by switching its broadcast C/A-code signal to non-standard C/A- (NSC) code.
-If the detected malfunction affects the satellite's NAV data generation subsystem, the satellite will provide an integrity alert by switching its broadcast NAV message to default data (alternating 1s and 0s with invalid parity).
-In general, the Block IIA, IIR, and IIR-M satellites will switch to broadcasting NSY and NSC codes or default NAV data within 6 seconds of detecting a fault which can impact SPS SIS integrity.
+If a satellite determines that a malfunction has occurred which may adversely affect the SPS SIS performance, an internal alarm will be generated, and the satellite will intervene to minimize the impact of that failure on the SPS SIS performance.
+If the detected malfunction affects the satellite's reference frequency standard or other critical subsystem, the satellite will provide an integrity alert by switching its broadcast standard PRN code signals to non-standard code (NSC) signals.
+If the detected malfunction affects the satellite will provide an integrity alert by switching its broadcast LNAV subframe content to default data (alternating 1s and 0s with invalid parity) and/or some or all CNAV messages to MT-0.
+In general, the Block II series of satellites will switch to broadcasting NSC or default NAV data within 6 seconds of detecting a fault which can impact SPS SIS integrity.

-Many of the malfunctions detected by the satellite on-board monitoring are transient either because the conditions which cause them only exist for a short while or because the satellite will autonomously correct the malfunction.
-If the on-board monitoring determines the detected malfunction is no longer present, the satellite will return to broadcasting normal C/A-codes or normal NAV data as appropriate.
+Many of malfunctions detected by the satellite on-board monitoring are transient, either because the conditions which cause them only exist for a short while or because the satellite will autonomously correct the malfunction.
+If the on-board monitoring determines the detected malfunction is no longer present, the satellite will return to broadcasting normal PRN-codes and/or normal NAV data as appropriate.
 Typical recovery times range from 6 to 24 seconds.

-- When a satellite switches over to broadcasting NSC codes in lieu of and C/A-codes, GPS receivers which are currently tracking the satellite signals lose track of the satellite signals at the time of the switchover.
+- 1. When a satellite switches over to broadcasting NSC signals in lieu of standard PRN-code signals, GPS receivers which are currently tracking the satellite signals lose track of the satellite signals at the time of the switchover.
 GPS receivers which are currently attempting to acquire the satellite signals are unable to acquire the satellite signals. - 2.
 When a satellite switches over to broadcasting default NAV data in lieu of normal NAV data, GPS receivers are assumed to continue tracking the satellite signals through the switchover even though the GPS receiver is assumed to intentionally not use any of the default NAV data.
 GPS receivers which are currently attempting to acquire the satellite signals are assumed to be able to acquire the satellite signals but will not intentionally use any of the default NAV data. - 3.
-Satellite malfunctions that are not detected by the satellite may require Control Segment intervention to protect the user (see paragraph A.5.4.2).
+Satellite malfunctions which are not detected by the satellite may require Control Segment intervention to protect the user (see paragraph A.5.4.2).
 Control Segment intervention is usually required to return a satellite to broadcasting a trackable and healthy SPS SIS.